 - Wire cooling rack

-Like these millet cookies, these spiced gluten free pumpkin chocolate chip cookies will stay soft and fresh for up to 2 days at room temperature in a well-sealed bag or container.
+Like these millet cookies, these spiced gluten free pumpkin chocolate chip cookies will stay soft and fresh for 3-4 days at room temperature in a well-sealed bag or air-tight container.
 These cookies are best when they are freshly made so I do not recommend freezing them.

 Yes, this cookie dough can easily be prepared ahead of time.
 Store it in the refrigerator in a sealed bag or airtight container until you are ready to bake.
 Let the dough sit for 30 minutes at room temperature to warm up before portioning and baking.